Matheart/experiment_guide/README.md

 torch.backends.cuda.matmul.allow_tf32 = True
 torch.backends.cudnn.allow_tf32 = True
 ```
-TO-DO: testing to see if this really accelerates, and also tries mixed-precision training.
+Enable this can have massive speedup, TO-DO: Try mixed-precision training.

 ### Increase batch size
 Increasing batch size can sometimes be more efficient.
 Larger batch can give a more accurate estimate of the gradient, can have further decrease of loss after a large number of steps, compared with small batch sizes.